Athira502/Carbotrack/README.md

 Another feature of the app is an option for donating for causes  that support the environment.
 Users can also volunteer for various events .
 The latest news and events are made available using AI.
 The AI model analyzes the activity of the user in the app and gives suggestions accordingly.

-HOW WE BUILT IT:
+## HOW WE BUILT IT:
 Our team discussions were conducted via google meet and whatsapp.
 We exchanged our thoughts on the idea and gave it a proper structure.
 The design for the prototype of the app was made using  figma.
 We built the front end of the app using flutter.
 The website for the app was built using qoom.

-CHALLENGES WE RAN INTO:
+## CHALLENGES WE RAN INTO:
--  Incorporating all our ideas properly into our prototype Organising and connecting our ideas to design the prototype in figma was a task.
+-  Incorporating all our ideas properly into our prototype;
+   Organising and connecting our ideas to design the prototype in figma was a task.
--  Building the front end of the app using flutter Pushing the flutter project into github was a bit difficult.
+-  Building the front end of the app using flutter; Pushing the flutter project into github was a bit difficult.
-- Hosting the website
+- Hosting the website;
    We faced some issues while deploying the github page.
-- learning the basics of AI and ML technology.
+- learning the basics of AI and ML technology;
   As we are beginners, it would still take up a lot of time, work and knowledge for the model to be    functional.

-WHAT WE LEARNT
+## WHAT WE LEARNT
 There are a lot of things that we learnt throughout the course of this hackathon.
 Working as a team
 Designing in figma